tejuscs/ADBD-Labs/adb-oem/adb-deploy-oem.md

-# Connecting to Autonomous Transaction Processing Dedicated from Oracle Enterprise Manager
+# Connecting to Autonomous AI Transaction Processing Dedicated from Oracle Enterprise Manager

 ## Introduction
-The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to deploy compute instances and connect to Autonomous Transaction Processing Dedicated.
+The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to deploy compute instances and connect to Autonomous AI Transaction Processing Dedicated.
 A database administrator can now connect to ATPD from Oracle Enterprise Manager and monitor the performance.

 The image is pre-configured and installed with Oracle Enterprise manager.
 For a complete list of features, log in to your OCI account, select **Marketplace** from the top left menu and browse details on the **Enterprise Manager 13c Workshop v3.0**.